jdchart/onto-tracker/README.md

 - [ ] Rule creation for folder placement.
 - [ ] Rule creation for file name parsing.
 - [ ] Detect already existing files in a new freeze and retain markdown content.
+- [ ] Implement "other" mime type parsing.

 ## Acknowledgements